 Getting Approval to Build a Landfill

 Getting permission to build a landfill requires going through a complicated regulatory process.
-Federal regulations restrict landfill development in some places, including wetlands, flood zones and areas with unstable soil.
-While landfills aren't necessarily banned from those places, they're required to meet more stringent performance standards.
+Federal regulations restrict development of landfill sites in some places, including wetlands, flood zones and areas with unstable soil.
+While landfills aren't necessarily banned from those places, they must meet more stringent performance standards.

 Additionally, new or expanded landfills located near airports have to show that they won't create a bird hazard for aircraft, a restriction that's prevented some landfill projects from being built [source: Walsh and O'Leary].